 - 1. Require all employees, vendors, and visitors to wear a mask covering both the nose and mouth while in any district school or facility. - 2.
 Issue masks to all HISD employees upon their return to work, with frequency of distribution determined by job responsibilities. - 3.
-Require employees read and sign the appropriate personal protective equipment acknowledgment form when they are issued an HISD mask or when they arrive at the building with their own mask. - 4.
 Allow as acceptable both district-issued disposable masks and personal, reusable masks. - a.
 Require all personal masks to be fitted to the face, covering both the nose and mouth, and at least two layers thick. - i.
 Ensure masks with a wire bridge are pinched down and fitted to the nose to ensure they are snug. - b.
 Instruct employees to wash reusable personal masks daily, after each use, and/or when wet or soiled. - c.
 Ensure personal masks comply with the HISD Dress Code and are not inappropriate or derogatory in nature. - d.
-Prohibit bandannas, scarves, handkerchiefs or other loose fitting cloths from being used as masks. - e.
-Provide supervisors discretion to require district-provided mask if it is determined a personal mask does not meet minimum health and safety standards. - 5.
-Require masks at all times for employees assigned to open/cubical office spaces to mitigate transmission in open floor plans. - 6.
-Allow mask removal for employees assigned to a personal offices only when they are in their personal office with the door closed. - 7.
-Require employees to wear a mask any time they are outside their personal office, in common areas and restrooms, or when unable to maintain 6 feet of distance from other people. - 8.
+Prohibit vented masks, bandannas, scarves, handkerchiefs, neck gaiters, or other loose fitting cloths from being used as masks. - e.
+Provide supervisors discretion to require district-provided mask if it is determined a personal mask does not meet minimum health and safety standards. - f.
+See Mask Adaptations and Alternatives in Appendix for more information. - 4.
+Require masks at all times for employees assigned to open/cubical office spaces to mitigate transmission in open floor plans. - 5.
+Allow mask removal for employees assigned to a personal offices only when they are in their personal office with the door closed. - 6.
+Require employees to wear a mask any time they are outside their personal office, or in common areas or restrooms. - 7.
 Assign safety captains to monitor personal protective equipment usage in buildings.